PGD / PGT for miscarriage

 Unfortunately, during this complicated process, occasionally an embryo will lose or gain one or more chromosomes.
 These embryos are abnormal and are called aneuploid.
 Certain chromosomes seem to be more prone to gain or loss.
 So for example, embryos with extra copies of chromosomes 13, 18 or 21 occur much more commonly than embryos with extra chromosomes 1, 2 or 3.

-If an embryo contains an extra or missing chromosome, there are only three possible outcomes for that embryo.
+If an embryo contains an extra or missing chromosome in all of its cells, there are only three possible outcomes for that embryo.
 Most of these aneuploid, abnormal embryos will never implant into the uterus and produce a pregnancy.
 If the abnormal embryo does implant, the majority will be lost during the early portion of the pregnancy.
 This is the most common cause of miscarriage in human beings.
 If an abnormal embryo does not miscarry, the baby born will have birth defects.
 One of the most well known birth defects is when an extra copy of chromosome 21 is contained in the embryo.
 These babies are born with a disorder called Down’s syndrome.

 As women age, the percentage of embryos with chromosomal abnormalities increases.
 This is the primary reason why older women have lower fertility rates, higher miscarriage rates and higher rates of birth defects.

 Currently, there is no known method to prevent embryos from developing these chromosome abnormalities.
-PGD can be used, however, to detect embryos with these abnormalities before they are placed into the uterus.
+PGD / PGT can be used, however, to detect embryos with these abnormalities before they are placed into the uterus.

 The couples who are at highest risk for chromosome abnormalities and miscarriages include those in whom the female is older.
 In fact, the older the female, the higher the rate of abnormalities found and the higher the miscarriage rate.
 Others at high risk include couples who have had recurrent miscarriage.